EndPointCorp/end-point-blog/2021/08/kubernetes.md

 - `spec.accessModes`: Defines how the PV can be accessed.
 In this case, we're using `ReadWriteOnce` so that it can only be used by a single node in the cluste which is allowed to read from and write into the PV.
 - `spec.hostPath.path`: Specifies the directory in the host machine's file system where the PV will be mounted.
 Simply put, the containers in the cluster will have access to the specific directory defined here.
 I've used `"/home/kevin/projects/vehicle-quotes-postgres-data"` because that makes sense on my own machine.
 I've you're following along, make sure to set it to something that makes sense in your environment.

+> hostPath is just one type of persistent volume which works well for development deployments.
+For production, managed Kubernetes implementations like the ones from Google or Amazon have their own types which are more appropriate for production.

 We also need another config file for the persistent volume claim:

 ```yaml